Winter Hiking Gear and Clothes Guide

 Gloves

 Warm gloves are essential for winter hikes.
 I never leave my house without gloves in the winter because my fingers get cold fast.
 The Outdoor Research Vigor Heavyweight Sensor Gloves (Women’s / Men’s) have been my go-to hiking gloves for years now.
+This winter, I’ll be using the Outdoor Research Gripper Convertible Windbloc Mittens so I can have a convertible mitten that allows me to use my fingers.
 For colder and wetter conditions, I’ve been opting for my Black Diamond Mercury Mittens (Women’s / Men’s), which also double as my skiing mittens.
 These mittens are extremely warm and keep my hands very dry.

 Or more commonly referred to as a “Buff”.
 A neck gaiter/buff is worn around your neck and face, and you can pull it up over your nose, if needed.
 It is crucial for winter adventures because it protects your neck and face from the wind and cold.
 A balaclava is another option.
 Here are some of my favorites: